-The center is a consortium of three state universities, including the University of Colorado-Boulder, University of Colorado Denver and Colorado State University, and six institutions (University of Colorado Health, a network comprised of University of Colorado Hospital, Poudre Valley Hospital, Medical Center of the Rockies and Memorial Hospital; Children’s Hospital Colorado; Denver Health, Denver VA Medical Center, Kaiser Permanente Colorado and National Jewish Health).
+The center is a consortium of three state universities, including the University of Colorado-Boulder, University of Colorado Anschutz Medical Campus and Colorado State University, and three institutions: University of Colorado Health, a network comprised of University of Colorado Hospital, Poudre Valley Hospital, Medical Center of the Rockies and Memorial Hospital, Children’s Hospital Colorado and Denver VA Medical Center.

 University of Colorado Hospital

 (UCH) is the primary adult teaching hospital and where the majority of CU Cancer Center clinical care is delivered and clinical research is conducted.
 University Health System Consortium named UCH the #1 academic medical center in quality in the nation in 2011, 2012 and 2013.
 U.S. News & World Report

 ranks University of Colorado Cancer Center 15th in the nation and named UCH the best hospital in Colorado in 2014.